 BIO

-Swampy, existential garage, blues, psych, stoner, punk, jazz rock influenced by Detroit music - The White Stripes, MC5, Stooges, John Lee Hooker, Stevie Wonder, etc.
+Swampy, existential blues, garage, storytelling, psych, stoner, punk, jazz rock influenced by Detroit music -

 Press: "Detroit Rebellion are not from the Motor City but they do kinda sound like they could be.
 Their sound is less Jack White however and maybe more early Beck."